TreyGower7/AsteroidDataProject/README.md

 ## About The Asteroid Project
 This project is based off of asteroid data found on https://www.kaggle.com/datasets/sakhawat18/asteroid-dataset where we took values in the data set and computed some interesting properties.
 Using this data and constants pulled from astrophysics, we can do calculations such as checking the power output of an asteroid as compared to a country and see the hours of power that country can get.
 But, the main focus of this project was building the backend and front end of our application with REST API, Kubernetes, Docker, Concurrency and Queues, and much more detailed below.

+This project also uses data from World Bank which can be found here https://data.worldbank.org/indicator/EG.USE.ELEC.KH.PC.
 ### The Files In This Repo
 ***`Scripts:`***